fluidos-project/intelligent-power-grid-use-case/Y3-demo/README.md

 The testbed includes:

-* Physical PMUs from the RSE DER-TF Facility are connected via optical fibers to the RSE IoT & Big Data Laboratory.
+* Physical PMUs from the RSE DER-TF are connected via optical fibers to the RSE IoT & Big Data Laboratory.

 * Three Linux-based servers hosted in the RSE IoT & Big Data Lab operate as FLUIDOS nodes, forming a computing continuum.